Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-We will primarily focus on the arguments for the one-point case, i.e., tail asymptotics and the shape of the corresponding conditioned profile of the top curve, and say a few words about obtaining the density estimates, as these already contain most of the new ideas in our work; the two-point analogue of these results serve to illustrate the power of the method but do not introduce any substantially new ingredients, while the asymptotics for general initial data rely on refining arguments used in previous works such as \cite{corwin2016kpz} and \cite{corwin2018kpz}.
+We will primarily focus on the arguments for the one-point case, i.e., tail asymptotics and the shape of the corresponding conditioned profile of the top curve, and say a few words about obtaining the density estimates, as these already contain most of the new ideas in our work; the two-point analogue of these results serve to illustrate the power of the method but do not introduce any substantially new ingredients.

-\subsubsection{Three more basic tools: monotonicity, positive association, and control on a conditioned second curve.}
+\subsubsection{The assumptions: monotonicity, positive association, and control on a conditioned second curve.}

-We start be specifying the exact properties of the ensembles that we will make use of.
-In fact, all of our proofs are carried out under certain assumptions we formulate in Section~\ref{s.assumptions}.
-This allows our arguments to apply both to the cases of the KPZ and parabolic Airy line ensembles as well the case of extremal stationary ensembles, by simply verifying that all of them satisfy the assumptions.